rafayds/Python-for-Data-Science-and-AI/README.md

 # Python-for-Data-Science-and-AI
 Find the contents in the different branches (labeled as different weeks).

 They include course LABS completed by me.

-Taken from Coursera course description:
+Course description, taken directly from Coursera:

 <b>About this Course</b>